Release Date: 24 August 2020

-- Fixed an issue which caused Java selectors to not be generated after installing the UIAutomation v20.4.2 package.
+- Fixed an issue that caused Java selectors to not be generated after installing the UIAutomation v20.4.2 package.

 - On some occasions, the Select Item activity would not interact with its target element.